jjlamach/Shapes/README.md

-# SquaresAndCircles
+# SE350
-Small project to get familiar with JavaFX.
+This was a small project that I had to make for this class.
+The purpose of this project was to get familiar with the Composite design pattern.